Vendor Management task force

-Topics around Software Asset Management and vendor management rank high on the priorities of Beltug members.
+Topics around Vendor Management rank high on the priorities of Beltug members.

 This includes issues related to cloud and software contracts, dependency on cloud providers, and hybrid IT environments.
-The importance of exchanging knowledge and combining power, led to the launch of this Beltug SAM task force in 2019.
+The importance of exchanging knowledge and combining power, led to the launch of this Beltug Vendor Management task force in 2019.

 This expert group of members discusses topics including: